 Lake Vermillion

-When I was in Kansas City at the end of August for our granddaughter’s surgery, Andy took the kayak to Lake Vermillion.
+While I was in Kansas City at the end of August for our granddaughter’s surgery, Andy took the kayak to Lake Vermillion.
 Our next opportunity to kayak together was on Andy’s birthday, September 15.

 We explored several branches off the main flow.
 This one quickly became shallow and smelly.
 Not my favorite part of the float!

-There was a flock of swallows ahead of us diving into the water to feed on water bugs.
+There was a flock of swallows ahead of us, diving into the water to feed on water bugs.
 Unfortunately, they were too fast for the camera.

 The creek narrowed as we traveled farther upstream.
 Tall grasses grew along the banks.